openstack/neutron/doc/source/admin/config-ml2.rst

 For more details, see the
 `Configuration Reference <../configuration/ml2-conf.html#ml2>`__.

-* Linux bridge

-  No additional configurations required for the mechanism driver.
-Additional agent configuration is required.
-For details, see the related *L2 agent* section below.

 * Open vSwitch

   No additional configurations required for the mechanism driver.
 Additional